 I have delivered presentations, guest lectures, and workshops for diverse audiences.
-As an interpreter at the Vancouver Aquarium, I presented programming on marine mammal care and natural history, speaking to about 47,000 people over one year.
+As an interpreter at the Vancouver Aquarium, I presented programming on marine mammal care and natural history, speaking to about 50,000 people each year.
 I’ve also co-led Rockfish Monitoring and Community Science Diving workshops with the Marine Life Sanctuaries Society, guiding local divers in endangered rockfish monitoring.
 Through my speaking experiences, I aim to inspire others to take part in conservation and think critically about our role in marine and wildlife protection.

 Social media can be a powerful tool to reach those who might not see themselves as active science learners.

 As a woman and queer person, I know that visibility is essential to promote diversity in science.
-By sharing my life as a marine scientist and PhD student, I especially aim to inspire teens who may not see themselves represented in marine science.
+By sharing my life as a marine scientist and PhD student, I especially aim to inspire people who may not see themselves represented in marine science.

 I enjoy collaborating with others on social media, so reach out if you're interested in sharing your work on Instagram!